-- take part in strategy discussions and inter agency meetings and ensure strategies and policies are agreed, implemented and effectively delivered. - work with the Strategic Lead for Safeguarding on matters of safeguarding, child protection and Prevent.

-- be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures and record keeping. - be available to listen to children, young people and vulnerable adults studying at any site across the College. - receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns and record it. - be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - provide advice and support to staff on issues relating to safeguarding. - deal with individual cases, including attending case conferences and review meetings as appropriate - consult with a statutory safeguarding agency to test out any concerns - make an appropriate referral to the appropriate statutory protection agency or the police. - be aware of the requirement for children to have an 'Appropriate Adult' for any police investigations - be responsible for understanding the filtering and monitoring systems in place. - ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained. - be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - oversee the use of the centralised database to record and maintain secure records for the College in line with GDPR regulations.
-Records include the details of the concern, how the concern arose and the actions taken. - work with People & Development to ensure that governors, permanent staff, temporary staff and volunteers, who work within the College, are made aware of the College's safeguarding policy the procedures for safeguarding students and their responsibilities. - 4.5 Designated Safeguarding Officers.
-It is the responsibility of all designated safeguarding officers to: - promote positive safeguarding procedures and practices so that all of our students feel safe. - provide a level of support to staff which ensures consistency in the implementation of the College's safeguarding procedures (as specified in this policy). - have a thorough understanding of the Safeguarding Policy and procedures. - act as a key point of referral for students and staff so that the College can respond swiftly and appropriately to all suspicions or allegations of abuse. - follow up all referrals and disclosures made directly by students or via staff in accordance with the policy, the guidelines and procedures and, as appropriate, to the specific circumstances of the referral.
-This will involve: - receiving information from, and offering advice to, staff, volunteers, children and young people, adults at risk, parents and carers and employers about concerns relating to vulnerable adult or child protection issues
+- take part in strategy discussions and inter agency meetings and ensure strategies and policies are agreed, implemented and effectively delivered. - work with the Strategic Lead for Safeguarding on matters of safeguarding, child protection and Prevent. - be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures and record keeping. - be available to listen to children, young people and vulnerable adults studying at any site across the College. - receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns, record and act upon it. - be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - provide advice and support to staff on issues relating to safeguarding. - deal with individual cases, including attending case conferences and review meetings as appropriate - consult with a statutory safeguarding agency to test out any concerns - make an appropriate referral to the appropriate statutory protection agency or the police. - be aware of the requirement for children to have an 'Appropriate Adult' for any police investigations - be responsible for understanding the filtering and monitoring systems in place. - ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained. - be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - oversee the use of the centralised database to record and maintain secure records for the College in line with GDPR regulations.
+Records include the details of the concern, how the concern arose and the actions taken. - work with People & Development to ensure that governors, permanent staff, temporary staff and volunteers, who work within the College, are made aware of the College's safeguarding policy the procedures for safeguarding students and their responsibilities. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions. - 4.5 Designated Safeguarding Officers.
+It is the responsibility of all designated safeguarding officers to:

-- assessing this information promptly, taking action and referring on to a Designated Safeguarding Lead and/or Strategic Lead for Safeguarding as appropriate - use the centralised database to record and maintain secure records for the College.
+- promote positive safeguarding procedures and practices so that all of our students feel safe. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions. - provide a level of support to staff which ensures consistency in the implementation of the College's safeguarding procedures (as specified in this policy). - have a thorough understanding of the Safeguarding Policy and procedures. - act as a key point of referral for students and staff so that the College can respond swiftly and appropriately to all suspicions or allegations of abuse. - follow up all referrals and disclosures made directly by students, parents/care givers or via staff in accordance with the policy, the guidelines and procedures and, as appropriate, to the specific circumstances of the referral.
+This will involve: - receiving information from, and offering advice to, staff, volunteers, children and young people, adults at risk, parents and carers and employers about concerns relating to vulnerable adult or child protection issues - assessing this information promptly, taking action and referring on to a Designated Safeguarding Lead and/or Strategic Lead for Safeguarding as appropriate - use the centralised database to record and maintain secure records for the College.
 Records include the details of the concern, how the concern arose and the actions taken. - be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - maintain confidentiality regarding safeguarding cases at all times.